 - We must start receiving nominations by 30 calendar days prior to the General meeting.
 We typically open nominations well before this date.

 Note that the following rules are in addition to the requirements in the constitution.
 These additions and clarifications were approved by the FAUW Board on September 13, 2018.

 - Nomination forms can be submitted electronically (by email or as directed).

 - Late submissions will not be accepted, beyond a five-minute grace period.

 - A candidate can only run for one position at a time.

 - Rationale: If someone runs for and wins both positions, then the results for the position they do not fill are not representative of voter choice among the remaining candidates.

 - The committee will announce who is running after nominations close.
 Until that point, only elections committee members and FAUW staff are entitled to know who has been nominated.

-- In the event of a tie, FAUW will hold a run-off election between the tied candidates, with a voting period of one week.
+- In the event that all or no tied candidates are members of a prioritized group, FAUW will settle the tie with a run-off election with a voting period of one week.

-- In event of a second tie, the election committee will hold a coin toss to determine the winner.
+- In the event of a subsequent tie, the elections committee will hold a coin toss to determine the successful candidate.